 History of Sea Week

-Sea Week was started by the Marine Education Society of Australasia.
-The society is now part of the New Zealand Association for Environmental Education (N.Z.A.E.E.).
-The first Sea Week was held in New Zealand in 1992.
-Since then, Sea Week has been organized every week with the help of enthusiastic individuals, groups, and organizations.
-Since 2019, Sir Peter Blake from the Marine Education and Recreation Center (MERC) has taken the reins of managing and organizing Sea Week events in Auckland.
-They also help with the overseeing of national coordination.
+Sea Week was started by the Marine Education Society of Australasia and brought over to New Zealand in 1992.
+The New Zealand Association for Environmental Education (N.Z.A.E.E.) organized Seaweek every year after that with the help of enthusiastic individuals, groups, and organizations.
+Since 2019, the Sir Peter Blake Marine Education and Recreation Center (MERC) has taken the reins of national coordination and led the coordination of Seaweek events in Auckland.

 With the threats of climate change, rising sea levels, global warming, and sea pollution, we should be concerned with the long-term consequences of these detrimental actions.
 As we get caught up in our daily lives and continue with our current lifestyles, it’s important to pause and think about what we can do to prevent further degradation of our seas.
 The ecosystem that is supported by the seas also affects human well-being — a rise in sea levels floods our cities and the depletion of marine animals affects biodiversity.
 Celebrations like Sea Week ensure the harmonious coexistence of all living creatures.